On the construction of graph models realizing given entropy vectors: Strategies for graph constructions

 An entropy vector that satisfies the first three conditions above will be said to be \textit{irreducible}, and for simplicity, we will say that an entropy vector satisfying (i) and (iv) \textit{is chordal}.
 A simple choice of $\Svec$, that we will use throughout this subsection to exemplify the various steps of the algorithm, is

 in particular, the complement\footnote{\,For most KC-PMIs the correlation hypergraph and its line graph have a complicated structure which is hard to visualize.
 To present the relevant data more clearly, we often show either the complement of the line graph (for which most vertices are isolated), or even just the non-trivial subgraph omitting isolated vertices.
-In some cases, to make the structure of chordless cycles more evident, we instead present the subgraph of the line graph induced by the vertices which belong to chordless cycles.} of $\lhp$ is shown in \Cref{fig:chordal-eg-part-1}.
+In some cases, to make the structure of chordless cycles more evident, we instead present the subgraph of the line graph induced by the vertices which belong to chordless cycles.} of $\lhp$ is shown in \Cref{fig:chordal-eg-part-1}.\footnote{\,In the first version of this work, we considered a different entropy vector.
+While the construction was correct, it was not an example of an irreducible entropy vector.
+Accordingly, the result of the algorithm was a simple tree graph model which realized the entropy vector, but it had a contractible edge (specifically, the edge incident on the leaf $v_1$).}

 To explain the logic behind the construction, it is useful to first consider more closely the origin of the chordality condition from \cite{Hubeny:2024fjn}, and for this, we first need to review two results from \cite{Hubeny:2024fjn} about holographic graph models.
 The first one is essentially the graph version of the known relationship between positivity of the mutual information and connectivity of the entanglement wedge in holography \cite{Headrick:2013zda}.